-They feed mainly on small mammals, birds, lizards, toads, insects and other snakes including the Puff Adder.
+They feed mainly on small mammals, birds, lizards, toads, insects and other snakes including the Puff Adder (see video).
 They are occasionally found searching for food inside and in the vicinity of houses.

 The Mozambique Spitting Cobra is an oviparous snake species, it lays eggs.
 The mating season occurs in April and after a gestation period of 2 months, 10 to 22 eggs are laid in mid-summer.
 The hatchlings measure 23 to 25 cm and are completely independent at birth.